v0.1.0-alpha

 Core Specification

-apex.session.* Authentication (pass-through), capability negotiation, heartbeat
+apex.session.* Authentication, capability negotiation, heartbeat

 apex.account.* Account summary, balances, positions, open orders, transaction history